storybookjs/builder-vite/packages/storybook-builder-vite/README.md

 - Vite 2.5 or newer

-NB!
-This code is still very experimental!
 Have a look at the GitHub issues for known bugs.
 If you find any new bugs, feel free to create an issue or send a pull request!

 ## More maintainers needed!